Trackers and real-time Reports¶

-The current report is defined at the top left of the report page (see A Tracker browsing screen).
+The current report is defined at the top left of the report page.
 If several reports are available, a select box will allow to change the current report.

 For each report, if you are granted enough to do it, you can either save, save as, change the visibility from public to private, set the current as the default tracker report or delete it.

 Be careful!
 When you are a tracker admin, updating a public report will update the report for every other tracker user.
 Keep this in mind before saving your modifications.

 You can add as many renderers you want in any tracker report.
 Renderers are ordered in tabs.
 Adding a renderer is easy: click on “Save” or “Save as”.
 Select the kind of renderer you want to add (either table, charts or cardwall), give the renderer a name and a description, and select the submit button.